I love Data Loader.

 Missing objects: Can’t find the object you are looking for in the object list?
 Check the Show all Salesforce objects box – it will expand the list to include objects such as Opportunity Product, Contact Role, Price Book Entry, and many more.
 Check out this great idea for a setting to default this box to be checked – and vote it up!

 Date formatting: My least favorite mass uploads include date fields – or worse, date/time fields.
-Unfortunately, the super-detailed documentation that existed in the past has been stripped down to this semi-helpful article.
+Unfortunately, the super-detailed documentation that existed in the past has been removed.
 But I did find this question in the Answers community that offers a great answer (including screen shots of the lost documentation) for both date fields and date/time fields.
 Note: this is for US-formatted dates.

 Converted leads: I almost called this one “files that you get from other people” – because one of the biggest gotchas of all is bad data.
 And your users won’t always know the best way to export the data you need for a mass update (non-.csv-formatted files, no record IDs, etc.).
 But converted leads is one of the biggest causes of errors that I’ve ever had, so it gets its own place on the list.
 Make sure that when you export leads from a report, you’ve filtered out converted records.
 And if you got the file from another user – make sure that they did the same!